Australia's Crown Resorts 'equivocal' over misconduct findings, says new inquiry

 Hearings for the Victorian Royal Commission resume at a date to be fixed.
 The Western Australian Royal Commission is yet to begin.

-This week, Crown said it received a US$6.2 billion buyout proposal from private equity giant Blackstone Group Inc. Crown, which lost about half its board in the past month following the Sydney inquiry, is yet to say if it supports a takeover.
+This week, Crown said it received a US$6.2 billion buyout proposal from private equity giant Blackstone Group.
+Crown, which lost about half its board in the past month following the Sydney inquiry, is yet to say if it supports a takeover.